junxit/us-congress-bills-110/metadata.md

 - 2007-04-20 — Placed on the Union Calendar, Calendar No. 62.
 - 2007-04-20 — Reported by the Committee on Financial Services.
 H. Rept.
 110-102.
 - 2007-04-20 — Reported by the Committee on Financial Services.
 H. Rept.
 110-102.
+- 2007-04-24 — Considered under suspension of the rules. (consideration: CR H3788-3790)
+- 2007-04-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1676.
+- 2007-04-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-24 — Mr. Boren moved to suspend the rules and pass the bill.
+- 2007-04-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3788)
+- 2007-04-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3788)